Skip to main content

 Should I Travel?

-If you have to travel for various reasons, please follow travel guidelines from the Centers for Disease Control (CDC), the foremost public health safety authority, and the U.S. Department of State.
+If you must travel for various reasons, please follow travel guidelines from the CDC, the foremost public health safety authority, and the U.S. Department of State.
 Be aware of unsubstantiated information.

 Ampoules with Covid-19 vaccine on a laboratory bench.
 Photo by M.Rode-Foto